-- Corroborated board and sub committee membership through inspection of published submissions to the Jamaica Stock Exchange; and - Challenged management's assertion that it qualifies for the exemption from equity accounting under IAS 28 paragraph 18 by assessing the following: - The nature of the Company's operations; - How the business is managed; - How the performance of the Company is assessed and management of the Company is remunerated; and - Compared the underlying information to the types of entities that IAS 28 describes as being eligible for exemption.
+- Challenged management's assertion that it qualifies for the exemption from equity accounting under IAS 28 paragraph 18 by assessing the following: - The nature of the Company's operations; - How the business is managed; and - How the performance of the Company is assessed and management of the Company is remunerated; and - Compared the underlying information to the types of entities that IAS 28 describes as being eligible for exemption.

-Based on the results of our audit procedures, we concluded that management's treatment of investment in associates is consistent with the requirements of the IAS 28 and IFRS 9.
+Based on the results of our audit procedures, management's application of accounting policies are not unreasonable.